Collectors clamor for rare Queen Elizabeth coins and notes

 OTTAWA, Sept 21 (Reuters) - The death of Britain's Queen Elizabeth has collectors scrambling to secure rare coins and bills bearing her likeness, even as her portrait is set to remain in circulation for years to come on money throughout the Commonwealth.

-Coin dealers say demand for rare-issue notes and coins - such as a pre-World War II Canadian $20 bill featuring Elizabeth as a child or Australia's Platinum Jubilee 50-cent coin - has surged since the queen died in Scotland on Sept.
+Coin dealers say demand for rare-issue notes and coins - such as such as a pre-World War Two Canadian $20 bill featuring Elizabeth as a child or Australia's Platinum Jubilee 50-cent coin - has surged since the queen died in Scotland on Sept.
 8.

 Queries have been coming in from both seasoned collectors and novices eager to commemorate the death of Britain's longest-reigning monarch, who appears on a record 33 currencies around the world, according to the Guinness Book of World Records.

-"There's been an incredible upsurge in demand," said Peter Hutchison, heritage coin specialist at Hattons of London, adding he is fielding queries from as far away as Australia.
+"There's been an incredible upsurge in demand," said Peter Hutchison, heritage coin specialist at Hattons of London.
+Inbound queries surged 45-fold following the queen's death and have come in from as far as Australia, he said.

-In highest demand are limited-issue coins that were sold to collectors in the first place.
-Prices are rising as seasoned numismatists try to fill gaps in their collections and newcomers join in, said Hutchinson.

-"It just takes enough people on eBay to chase the price up."
+In highest demand are limited-issue collector items, like British Platinum Jubilee 50-pence coins struck in real platinum, the 2022 Her Majesty's Graces gold sovereigns, and sets issued in 1953 for Queen Elizabeth's coronation, along with curiosities like Canada's 1954 "Devil's Head" note series, where the queen's hair gives the illusion of a grinning devil.

+With seasoned numismatists eager to fill gaps in their collections, prices are already rising.

+Jon White, owner of The Britannia Coin Company near Swindon, located about 80 miles west of London, said he has an overseas buyer willing to pay handsomely for a 2022 Maundy set, coins gifted by the monarch to elderly individuals for their community service.

+"We are finding it increasingly difficult to source items our customers want," he said.

-In Australia, coin expert Joel Kandiah posted a video on TikTok this week saying the value of the country's 2013 Purple Coronation $2 coin had "shot up" to up to A$180 ($120).
+In Australia, coin expert Joel Kandiah posted a video on TikTok this week saying the value of the country's 2013 Purple Coronation $2 coin had "shot up" to as high as A$180 ($120).

-The bills Isaacs plans to auction range in estimated value from about C$300 ($226) to "a couple thousand" dollars each, based on their condition.
+The bills that Isaacs plans to auction range in estimated value from C$300 ($226) to "a couple thousand" dollars each, based on condition.
 A rare French version of the note without faults could fetch C$18,000 to C$22,000, he said.

 LONG WAIT